Swayamjimmy/Unbuilt/README.md

 machine learning
 ```

-IdeaForge searches for patterns that are more likely to reveal unmet needs:
+Unbuilt searches for patterns that are more likely to reveal unmet needs:

 ```text
 frustrating problem